mic-max/micmax.pw/README.md

 ## Website To Do List

 - Misc
-  - Make a list type layout for drawings, movies, albums, shows, books: list type posts! in fact it should probably in the nav bar instead of the posts feed all the way at the bottom since its updated so often
   - SEO Optimization <https://jsinibardy.com/optimize-seo-jekyll>
   - Comment section: <https://lobste.rs/>
-  - Media Images - When sharing a post on Twitter for example the image and description shown are correct, currently it shows a sparkle emoji when I share just the micmax.pw link in messenger for example
   - Static site host since GitHub pages can't use unsupported jekyll plugins.
 Use action to build and push to a `docs` branch / use netlify or similar
   - Review all jekyll mention @ tags with friends for permission and their preference of social media / account
   - Setup an email newsletter: <buttondown.email> ? for those who don't want to use an RSS reader